echo-outlier/students-app/readme.md

 </p>

-# Student Dashboard
+# College Interio

-* Student Dashboard helps students get access to their daily necessary needs like timetable, track their attendence and academic performance, share study materials, post complaints, get updates about internship and research opportunities within and outside the institute.
+* College Interio helps students get access to their daily necessary needs like timetable, track their attendence and academic performance, share study materials, post complaints, get updates about internship and research opportunities within and outside the institute.
 It also helps students to schedule their daily activities ( like a To-do app ).

 # Features